Synphonyte/dioxus-table/README.md

 }
 ```

 To see how to implement them please refer to the default renderers in src/cell_renderers.rs and src/row_enderers.rs.
+The easiest way to get going is to copy and paste the respective default renderer and customize from there.